huitema/quic-in-space/draft-huitema-quic-in-space.md

 However, QUIC was designed for terrestrial Internet, which brings assumptions on typical delays and connectivity.
-In (deep) space, delays are much larger, in order of minutes (4-20 minutes to Mars), and long disruptions, such as because of orbital dynamics, in order of minutes or hours or days.
+In (deep) space, delays are much larger, in order of minutes (4-20 minutes from Earth to Mars), and long disruptions, such as because of orbital dynamics, in order of minutes or hours or days.

 It may be possible to modify the base behavior of QUIC stacks to satisfy these requirements.
-For example, several assumptions, such as initial RTT, are just static constants in the code that could be externalized so they could better start the QUIC machinery in the context of space.
+For example, several assumptions, such as the initial round-trip time(RTT), are just static constants in the implementations that could be externalized so they could better start the QUIC machinery in the context of space.

 The purpose of this document is to provide guidance for supporting space